230275 1930s: Literature and Literary Journalism (S) (WiSe 2024/2025)

 Requirements for participation, required level

-Students are expected to have completed Basic Module 2 "Introduction to Literary Studies".
+All students are expected to have completed Basis2 'Introduction to Literary Studies'.

 Bibliography